em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> Adding in the `-g, --gap <milliseconds>` option coalesces adjacent events whose separation falls under a given threshold.&thinsp; Benign in most cases, this filter nevertheless has proven useful when working with some target systems.
+> Adding in the `-g, --gap <milliseconds>` option coalesces adjacent events whose separation falls under a given threshold.&thinsp; Benign in most cases, this filter nevertheless has proven useful when working with certain target systems.

 ---